 In short, you want the excess to be low and the per-item value limit to be high.

 War and terrorism

 Covered.
 It’s the number one reason we recommend them. battleface is often used by journalists or humanitarians going into war zones, but you don’t have to go that far to get excluded by standard insurance.
-Places we talk about on this website that are often excluded: Tajikistan, Iran, Iraqi Kurdistan, Eastern Turkey, breakaway territories of Georgia, Nagorno-Karabakh, Dagestan, Chechnya and Ukraine.
+Places we talk about on this website that are often excluded: Tajikistan, Iraqi Kurdistan, Eastern Turkey, breakaway territories of Georgia, Nagorno-Karabakh, Dagestan, Chechnya and Ukraine.
 And of course Afghanistan.